0x09/hfsfuse/README.md

 hfsfuse is configured by passing options directly to `make`, and separate configure and build steps are not needed. `make showconfig` can be used to print available make options and their current values.
 For repeated builds using the same options, or to more easily edit config values, `make config` can optionally be used to generate a config.mak file which will be used by future invocations.

-To configure hfsfuse's optional utf8proc and ublio dependencies, use WITH_*DEP*=(none/local/system).
+To configure hfsfuse's optional utf8proc, ublio, and LZVN dependencies, use WITH_*DEP*=(none/local/system).
 The default behavior with no arguments is to use the bundled versions of these and is the same as using

-    make WITH_UBILIO=local WITH_UTF8PROC=local
+    make WITH_UBILIO=local WITH_UTF8PROC=local WITH_LZVN=local

 To ease portability, the Makefile will attempt to detect certain features of the host libc in an autoconf-like way, and creates a series of defines for these labeled HAVE_*FEATURENAME*.
 To override and skip checks for a given feature, these may be provided directly to `make` or overridden in config.mak.

 ## Building
 The default `make` and `make install` targets build and install hfsfuse, hfsdump, and hfstar. hfsdump and hfstar can also be built standalone with `make hfsdump hfstar`, in which case FUSE is not needed.

 hfsfuse's supporting libraries can be built and installed independently using `make lib` and `make install-lib`.
-Applications can use these to read from HFS+ volumes by including [hfsuser.h](lib/libhfsuser/hfsuser.h) and linking with libhfsuser, libhfs, and ublio/utf8proc if configured.
+Applications can use these to read from HFS+ volumes by including [hfsuser.h](lib/libhfsuser/hfsuser.h) and linking with libhfsuser, libhfs, and ublio/utf8proc/LZVN if configured.

 Some version information is generated from the git repository.
 For distributions outside of revision control, run `make version` within the repository first or provide your own version.h.